 13.2 Submitting a Late Assignment

 You must notify the instructor if an assignment is going to be late; failure to do so may result in a penalty.
-If the instructor is unreachable, contact email@example.com, and a message will be forwarded to the instructor.
+If the instructor is unreachable, contact email@example.com.

 13.3 Returning Graded Assignments